nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 :exclamation: **Caution:**

-If your changes to the data file makes its format invalid, TAlent Assistant™ will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid*, TAlent Assistant™ will discard all data and start with an empty data file at the next run.

+When making changes to a candidate's details in talentassistant.json, the corresponding candidate's details in interviewlist.json (if applicable) must also be updated.
+Likewise, if an interview is deleted from interviewlist.json, the interview status of the candidate should be updated according to your desired outcome.

+*If either one of the JSON files are missing, or if the JSON files are edited to contain duplicate candidates and/or (conflicting) interviews.

 </div>